andrinr/knowledge/tools/cmake.md

 project(<projectName> VERSION 1.0 CXX CUDA )
 ```

-To add an external directory we first tell cmake to find it:
+To add an external directory we first tell cmake to find it.
+Cmake will search a lot of places for the library.
+The locations can be logged using ``cmake --debug-path``.

 ```cmake
 find_package(blitz REQUIRED)
 ```

-We may provide cmake with additional hints:
+In case we notice that cmake is unable to find the library, we may provide additional hints:

 ```cmake
 set(blitz_DIR /usr/local/lib/cmake)
 ```

 We need to provide it the location of the <libname>Config.blitz file.